Financial Aid

 Failure to Meet Minimum SAP Standards

-Students who are not meeting the minimum SAP standards will be placed on Financial Aid Warning status.
-Following a warning term, students who are still not meeting the minimum SAP standards become ineligible for financial aid, and will have their financial aid eligibility terminated.
+Students who are not meeting the minimum Satisfactory Academic Progress standards will be placed on Financial Aid Warning status.
+Following a Warning term, students who are still not meeting the minimum Satisfactory Academic Progress standards become ineligible for financial aid, and will have their financial aid eligibility terminated.

 Appeal of Financial Aid Termination